UX Tips to Design Better Online Forms

-There are a few components and basic elements of forms that you should keep in mind while designing forms:
+There are a few components and basic elements of forms that you should keep in mind while designing online forms:

-Design heuristics: Visibility of System Status/Error Recovering and Error Prevention
+Design Heuristics: Visibility of System Status/Error Recovering and Error Prevention

 The main function of a form is gathering required data and the best way to gather data is through input fields.
-Input fields mainly have 3 basic elements; text field, the label, and error message(if any).
+Input fields mainly have 3 basic elements: the text field, the label, and the error message(if any).
 While putting these elements together we should always prioritize the needed information and give the user the freedom to undo the errors.

-Labels and Placeholders:
+- Labels and Placeholders

 Replacing placeholders with labels in a form field makes it difficult for the users to remember what information goes in the field and it decreases the possibility of recovering errors and checking them.
 It also adds a burden on users with visual and cognitive impairments.